kmhabib/fargatedevlab/FargateDevLab.md

+Disclaimer:
-Disclaimer, please put this at the beginning of your lab This lab is provided as part of AWS Summit Online ℹ️  You will run this lab in your own AWS account.
+This lab is provided as part of AWS Summit Online. ℹ️  You will run this lab in your **own** AWS account.
 Please follow directions at the end of the lab to remove resources to avoid future costs.
 # EKS FARGATE DEV LAB